ranelpadon/lord-of-the-clips/README.md

-# vclips
+# Lord of the Clips (LOTC)
-CLI app to download videos (YouTube, Facebook, Reddit, etc).
-Can trim online/offline videos at multiple points, or merge multiple clips.
+Video downloader, trimmer, and merger using the terminal.
+Supports YouTube, Facebook, Reddit, Twitter, etc. Trims at multiple points and merges multiple clips.